seandstewart/bardly/pending/tragedies/king-lear/12-player.md

 **ALBANY**
 My lord, I am guiltless, as I am ignorant
-Of what hath moved you.
+Of what hath moved you. /

 **KING LEAR**
-It may be so, my lord.
+/ It may be so, my lord.
 Hear, nature, hear; dear goddess, hear!
 Dry up in her the organs of increase;
 And from her derogate body never spring
-A babe to honour her!
+A babe to honor her!
 If she must teem,
 Create her child of spleen; that it may live,
 And be a thwart disnatured torment to her!
 Let it stamp wrinkles in her brow of youth;